Skip to content

 mvmctl template build openclaw --snapshot

-mvmctl run --template openclaw --name oc \
+mvmctl up --template openclaw --name oc \

 -v nix/examples/openclaw/config:/mnt/config \